 There are several things voters can do to preserve their voice and vote.
 All voters should be very careful with their absentee ballots.

-- If you require assistance, do not allow anyone except a family member or a trusted friend help you fill out your ballot.
+- In the case that you need assistance, only permit a family member or trusted friend to assist you in filling out your ballot.

 - Do not give your absentee ballot to a stranger.